 Be nice.
 Or else.

-Front end developer Joined almost 3 years ago
+Front end developer Joined about 3 years ago

 Renārs hasn't posted any stories yet.

 Hold your horses, changing the scaling of windows on OSX to make the UI bigger, as 4k UI is for ants.
 But it doesn't reduce the resolution, it does the opposite.
 OSX increases the resolution, It's a trick that makes bigger UI without compensating sharpness.
 If you take a screenshot on a 4k monitor with the relative scaling at middle, that ships with computers by default, the size of screenshot will be bigger then 4k, its called Resolution independence. https://en.wikipedia.org/wiki/Resolution_independence#OS_X

 Why run half resolution?
 OS X handles high-res monitors very nice, but for a comfortable experience a dedicated video card is required.